pmndrs/zustand/docs/apis/create-store.md

 ```

 The reliable way to get the behavior you’re looking for is to create a new object and pass it to
 `setPerson`.
-But here, you want to also copy the existing data into it because only one of the
+But here you want to also copy the existing data into it because only one of the
 fields has changed:

 ```ts